cga-telice/mlops-course/Week 2/Day 1/README.md

 2. `pip install jupyter` so you can run the notebook
 3. `pip install -r requirements.txt` to install all the requirements

-## How AIM Does Assignments

-In each assignment from this point forward you'll notice there are two versions of the assignments.

-### Fine-tuned for User Assignment:

-These assignments are ready to be run "off the shelf", similar to how you'd select a model for an application in the wild.

-They don't require you to write any code, instead focusing on conceptual questions and "prompt engineering" tasks where applicable.

-### Base Model:

-These assignments require an extra lift to get going.

-You'll might need to write code, make improvements/additions, and consult documentation/source repositories in order to complete the assignment.

 # Build 🏗️

 Run the notebook and observe the WandB dashboard.

 # Ship 🚢

-Fine-tuned Assignment:

-- Make a simple diagram of the RAQA process
-- Run the notebook
-- Record a Loom walking through the notebook, the questions in the notebook, and a WandB trace.

-Base Model:

 - Add one of the following "extras" to the RAQA pipeline:
      - Allow it to work with PDF files